chasedehan/diaml/transformations/README.md

 #Steps:
 * PCA transformations (ex/ transform the top 20 vars)
+* Linear transformations
+    * Log and polynomials
 * Standardize and center/scaling
     * Although I'm not sure what this will look like yet
 * Transforming the target variable